 - In the Toolbar on the left-hand side of the editor, find the “Containers” library and select the horizontal or vertical swim lane.
 You can see shape names by hovering your mouse over a shape.

 - Drag and drop the shape onto your canvas.

 - Change the label of your swim lane by double-clicking on the header.

 - Click and drag the borders to resize.

-When you click on the border of your swim lane, a panel should appear to the side.
-This panel will allow you to adjust the number or direction of your swim lanes.
+When you click on the border of your swim lane, a panel should appear above your document, under the properties bar.
+This panel will allow you to adjust the number or orientation of your swim lanes.

 To add or remove lanes, change the number of lanes listed in the panel.

-To change lane or label orientation, select “Vertical” or “Horizontal” from the drop-down lists in the panel.
+To change lane or text orientation, adjust the "orientation" via the pop-up panel.
 When you reorient a lane, all objects in the lane will reorient as well.

 To move a lane, right-click on the border or header of the lane.
 Select “Move Lane Up,” “Move Lane Down,” “Move Lane to Left,” or “Move Lane to Right” depending on your desired direction.